troykyo/dssloopholes.github.io/index.markdown

 # How It Works

 In the game, players start by selecting a specific product or service they plan to produce and envision a timeframe for its development.
-The game board, modeled after the UPPSSG framework, guides players through various stages and challenges of their circular business journey.
+The game board guides players through various stages and challenges of their circular business journey.

-Throughout the game, trigger cards prompt players with educational insights and challenges related to each quadrant on the board.
+Throughout the game, cards prompt players with educational insights and challenges related to each quadrant on the board.
 These prompts encourage critical thinking and strategic decision-making, allowing players to gain a deeper understanding of the impact that data and technology can have on their product or service propositions.

 # Expected Outcomes